aleshaleksey/fansys23/04-combat.md

 ___
 ### Squeezing

 An entity can move through spaces less than its size.
 In general this is up to half the space it occupies, rounded down, so 2ft for a medium sized entity and 5ft for a large entity.
-However, in this case it loses any DEX and SHIElD bonus to armour and has disadvantage to DEX and STR saves.
+However, in this case it loses any DEX and SHIELD bonus to armour and has disadvantage to DEX and STR saves.
 Movement through smaller spaces may be possible with an acrobatics roll, but the gap should never be lower than what is physically possible.
 For example, a human cannot fit through a gap smaller than the diameter of its head, or the width of its hips (approximately 1ft x 2ft for an adult human).

 ___
 ### Creature sizes, reach and combat